-- Concentrates,

-- Ion-exchange resins (sludge).
+- Concentrates. - Ion-exchange resins (sludge).

-- And solid or solidified (fixed) RAW.

 The resultant products is also fibre-concrete container with conditioned RAW with cementation, meeting the L&Cs for storage, transport and disposal in National Radioactive Waste Repository.

 Periodic Safety Review of FS KRAO

 PSR FS KRAO was performed as at 8 October 2015.
 The licence holder implemented corrective actions to remedy the deficiencies found.
 The next PSR of FS KRAO will be performed as at the reference date of 8 October 2025.